rendicott/fhid/README.md

 You can post json to the `/images` handler and then `GET` to the `/images` handler with a query like `/images?ImageId=d07d13d9-b666-46d6-986f-a57c4ee8e971`

+_Testing_

+To test make sure you have a local Redis server running on `127.0.0.1:6379` and then run `go test ./... -v` from the root of the repo.

 # Usage